Simulations & certification

 The Acquisition is a Level 1 Simulation

-As a member of the acquisition planning team you are to define a comprehensive plan for approaching and conducting future acquisitions.
-Through preliminary study numerous steps have been identified as critical for a successful acquisition process.
+As a member of the acquisition planning team, you are to define a comprehensive plan for approaching and conducting future acquisitions.
+Through a preliminary study, numerous steps have been identified as critical for a successful acquisition process.

 Why use it?